 Comparison group data are included to provide a context for interpreting your institution's statistics.
 If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The Executive Peer Tool (ExPT)(http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The Customize DFR functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Public, 2-year, degree-granting institutions in the outlying areas other than Puerto Rico, 4 Year Institutions.
-This comparison group includes the following 3 institutions:
+The characteristics include Public, 2year, degree-granting institutions in the outlying areas other than Puerto Rico, 4 Year Institutions.
+This comparison group includes the following 4 institutions: